mp268501/mp268501.github.io/_posts/2025-03-06-benchmarks-standardized-testing-ai-education.markdown

 I knew enough about history, human nature, and systems to know this was a bad idea.
 It pissed me off.
 To have gone down this path, at this time, Bill Gates must know something I don’t.
 What that is though, I cannot fathom.

-The parallels to the AI world are striking.
-I see headlines like, "New SOTA model is top of the coding leaderboard!"
-But then, when I actually use the model, I find myself, resorting to `git reset` because it breaks my codebase.
-The benchmark says one thing, reality says another.

 ### Goodhart's Law: When the Measure Becomes the Target

 This brings us to a crucial concept: Goodhart's Law.
 It essentially states that when a measure becomes a target, it ceases to be a good measure.

 An example: if you tell a factory manager her variable compensation is tied to a reduction in scrap, then she will encourage her shift managers to push every piece produced out the door, quality be damned.
 Rejected pieces returned by customers will languish in the warehouse because processing them would hit her scrap numbers.
 The system gets gamed, the company loses goodwill with customers, problems are pushed down the road, but the manager earns her variable comp.

 In education, this plays out tragically.
-Picture this scenario (which is, sadly, standard practice in many districts):
+Picture this scenario (which, sadly, happens to often in schools):

 1. **Low Test Scores:** A school district's standardized test scores are below par.
 2. **State Threatens Takeover:** The state warns of intervention if scores don't improve within a set timeframe.